 Hidden Borneo

 Whether you want leisurely nature walks, a hike deep into the rainforest or a trip with a local fisherman, there is plenty on offer for everyone.
-The real highlights at Samboja though are our visit to the orangutan island, a natural, semi-wild home for orangutans that cannot be released.
+The real highlights at Samboja are our visit to the orangutan island, a natural, semi-wild home for orangutans that cannot be released.
 The visit to the sun bear sanctuary is also a highpoint.

 Rugged Kalimantan translates to ‘River of Diamonds’, so what better way to explore this tropical wonderland, than via the river.